MEGA65/open-roms/STATUS.md

 * banking in the BASIC interpreter: 61436 bytes free
 * LOAD start/end addresses are displayed, in the Final cartridge style
 * LOAD command with just the file name tries to use the last device if it's number seems sane; otherwise uses 8
+* LOAD secondary address over 255 is considered a start address; NOTE: syntax will most likely change here in the future!

 # Features missing